Store

 The Adrenal Fatigue Crash and Recovery Cycle

-The adrenal fatigue crash and recovery cycle is made up of two phases: a crash and then recovery.
+The Adrenal Fatigue crash and recovery cycle is made up of two phases: a crash and then recovery.
 The Crash Phase is marked by a sharp decrease in energy, with the main symptom being fatigue.
 The Recovery Phase is marked by a gradual return of bodily functions and energy.
 This long process may be helped along by means of proper nutrition and other solutions, as we describe in the Dr. Lam Coaching program.

 Each of the two phases has its own set of signs and/or symptoms that can differ from person to person.
 But the general trend will look like the below illustration.